Day In Day Out (Feeder song)

 "Day In Day Out" is a single from the UK rock band Feeder, and was the first single to be taken from their second album Yesterday Went Too Soon.

 The lyrics refer to an employee doing the same menial daily tasks, and wanting to get away from it all.
 Grant once said that the distorted vocal emulates that of a tannoy in a supermarket.
 The Dandy Warhols 2003 hit "We Used to Be Friends" duplicates the bassline from the track.
 Feeder's Grant Nicholas was given a co-writer credit on the single and the corresponding album.

-The track along with its video appeared at #70 on VH2's "Indie 500" rundown of 2004, which was a list of the channels top 500 indie tracks of all time.
+The track along with its video appeared at #70 on VH2's "Indie 500" rundown of 2004, which was a list of the channel's top 500 indie tracks of all time.

 It peaked at number 31 on the UK Singles Chart, but despite reaching the top 40 (the cut-off point for tracks on the main album of The Singles), at the bands request it was not included on the main CD their singles album, although appears on the DVD version packaged with limited quantities of the release.
+The song was also included in their compilation album The Best of Feeder / Arrow.